How millions of America's temporary layoffs could be permanent | DW | 17.06.2020

 "The big story was that the number of payroll jobs increased ... when they were expected to shrink by 7.5 million," Sean M. Snaith, Director of the Institute for Economic Forecasting at the University of Central Florida, told DW.

-During two month of stay-at-home orders imposed to stem the spread of the coronavirus, US unemployment spikedby an unprecedented 34.2 million, from 5.8 million in February — a 50-year low.
-The sudden change of fortunes prompted warnings that a Greater Depression than the 1930s economic crisis was on the cards.
+During two months of stay-at-home orders imposed to stem the spread of the coronavirus, US unemployment spiked by an unprecedented 34.2 million, from 5.8 million in February — a 50-year low.
+The sudden change of fortunes prompted warnings that a greater depression than the 1930s economic crisis was on the cards.

 Millions of jobs won't return